jiyeoon/DE1-SOC-audio/README.md

 # Notes
-<b>IMPORTANT</b> : You must always write to both left and right FIFOs.
+<b>IMPORTANT</b> : Must write to both left and right FIFOs.
 If either FIFO is empty, nothing is sent to the audio CODEC.

 # Device driver kernel programming - sw & hex